AlucardUnrekt/CyberSafety/README.md

 ## Level 0.
 Why I do need security and anonymity?

-Everyone may have a different motivation for setting up comprehensive anonymity and security for their devices, and you will probably find this chapter not very useful and skip it.
-Your right, but I don't recommend doing it, because it will outline some very interesting reasons to think about your network security and anonymity.
-They will very likely give you extra motivation to follow the advice in this course.
+Everyone may have a different motivation for setting up anonymity and security for their devices, and you will probably find this chapter not very useful and skip it.
+It is your right, but I don't recommend doing it, because it will outline some very interesting reasons to think about your network security and anonymity.
+They will very likely give you extra motivation to follow our advices.

+If I begin this chapter with a question, it would be logical to continue it in the same way, with questions.
+All questions are linked to the real cases from all over the world.
+Here they are:

+Do you watch porn?
+(Real case: https://www.theregister.com/2013/02/18/web_cam_singapore_blackmail/) Are there any websites that are banned in your country?
+(Real case: https://en.wikipedia.org/wiki/List_of_websites_blocked_in_the_United_Kingdom)
+Would you like to be fined for downloading pirated content?
+(Real case: https://www.newser.com/story/306788/woman-gets-6-months-for-using-pirated-copies-of-windows.html)
+Are you ready to be arrested for posting your photos online?
+(Real case: https://nypost.com/2021/04/20/actress-jailed-in-ghana-for-posing-naked-with-son-on-7th-birthday/)
+Would you like to have your online activity tracked, analyzed, and based on that, a portrait of you will be created?
+(Real case: https://digit.fyi/uk-mass-surveillance-programmes-ruled-illegal/)
+Do you like being followed by intelligence agencies?
+(Real case: http://wikileaks.org/) Would you like your online activity data to be studied by advertisers and then sold?
+(Real case: https://www.medicalnewstoday.com/articles/do-mhealth-apps-protect-user-privacy)

+I think, you now know why do you need security and anonymity.
+If no, please, send questions and comments to:
+Central Intelligence Agency
+Office of Public Affairs
+Washington, DC 20505